-- Complete at least 24 degree applicable residency credits for an associate’s degree; 18 certificate applicable residency credits for a two year certificate; 9 certificate applicable residency credits for a one year certificate or career pathway certificate.
+- Complete at least 24 degree applicable residency credits for an associate degree, 18 certificate applicable residency credits for a two-year certificate, nine certificate applicable residency credits for a one-year certificate or career pathway certificate.

 - Meet at least one of the following criteria:

 - Students have three years to complete their program under the catalog in which they began or any subsequent catalog.

 - The student’s default catalog year is the year the student is admitted to the College, and the student may graduate under that default catalog year or either of the next two catalog years.

 - If the student has a break in enrollment for four consecutive terms, the student must reapply to the College, and the default catalog year will now be the year the student is readmitted.